odbvue/odbvue/apps/wiki/guide/i13e/cicd/github-actions.md

    - If auto-triggered: from the Build workflow artifacts for the associated run
    - If manual: from the GitHub Release assets for the provided tag
 - Verifies bundle integrity by checking the `.sha256` checksum file
+- Publishes the downloaded bundle as a workflow artifact for downstream jobs (avoids re-downloading)
 - Outputs bundle path for dependent jobs

 #### Job 2: `deploy-db`